-Together, these eight components of effective communication impact the power and persuasiveness of all your interactions with others.
+Together, these components of effective communication impact the power and persuasiveness of all your interactions with others.

 When you possess these transferable skills, and when you can express in your resume and cover letters that you possess them, you can dramatically increase the number of interviews you get.

 Moreover, when you understand how these skills affect your daily work, and can tell interviewers about your work in a way that highlights your application of these skills, you will be one big step closer to turning interviews into offers and succeeding on the job.

 In a resume, you might decide to highlight such highly relevant achievements with a Performance Highlights or a Career Highlights section right after your Professional Competencies section.

 A Performance Highlights or Career Highlights section will comprise a short sequence of bulleted statements, each addressing one of the company's stated requirements in the job description and, thereby, emphasizing the fit between employer needs and your capabilities.